Trillium Awards Information and Guidelines

 Criteria to be included in Supporting Documentation

-- When evaluating a nomination, the Board will consider activities such as listed in Section 6 Page AG-T2
+- When evaluating a nomination, the Board will consider any activities, as well as those listed in above.

 - Each Director may speak for or against any nominee, based on their personal knowledge, however, the feelings of the Regional Association must be declared by their delegate, if it should be different from their own.
 The selection will be made by secret ballot, after the discussion is complete and a motion to Approve has been made.
 A simple majority is required.